-Edward "Pat" Madden, Vice Chair - Flagstaff
+Edward "Pat" Madden, Commission Chair - Flagstaff

 Edward “Pat” Madden of Flagstaff was confirmed as a member of the Arizona Game and Fish Commission by the Arizona Senate on Jan.
 29, 2013, following his appointment by Governor Jan Brewer.
 An avid outdoors enthusiast, Mr. Madden has an extensive law enforcement background.
 He joined the Arizona Department of Gaming in 1999 and is currently in his 14th year as a special investigator.